dbushell/dbushell-grunt-mustatic/README.md

 Type: `String` default: `"templates"`

 This is the source directory of your mustache templates and JSON data.

 The directory should be structured like so:

 ```
 templates/
-    base.html
+  +-- base.html
-    base.json
+  +-- base.json
+  |
-        pages/
+  +-- pages/
-            index.html
+  |     +-- index.html
-            index.json
+  |     +-- index.json
+  |
-        partials/
+  +-- partials/
-            header.html
+        +-- header.html
-            footer.html
+        +-- footer.html
 ```

 * `base.html` is your root template can should contain at least `{{>content}}`
-* `base.json` includes your global data not defined at task configuration
+* `base.json` is your global data not defined in the task configuration
-* `pages/` contains templates to be rendered with template specific data
+* `pages/` contains templates to be rendered (with optional template specific data)
 * `partials/` contains partial templates to be included in pages

 #### options.dest